reigenatk/RayTracing/README.md

 # Running

-Build the solution in Visual Studio 2019, then configure the settings that you want (Anti Aliasing Depth + Child Ray Depth, number of threads to Use)
+Build the solution in Visual Studio 2019, then configure the settings that you want (Anti Aliasing Depth + Child Ray Depth, number of threads to Use).

+Some things to note:

+This project uses C++17, so make sure you change that in (Right Click) Properties->General->C++ Language Standard.

+Also, this project uses d3d11.lib, aka DirectX11.
+So in order

 Finally, just press "Start Render" which will start rendering the image.